M4tteoP/coraza-proxy-wasm/README.md

 ## Example: Spinning up the coraza-wasm-filter for manual tests

-Once the filter is built, via the commands `mage runExample`, `mage reloadExample`, and `mage teardownExample` you can spin up, test, and tear down the test environment.
+Once the filter is built, via the commands `mage runExampleD`, `mage reloadExample`, and `mage teardownExample` you can spin up, test, and tear down the test environment.
 Envoy with the coraza-wasm filter will be reachable at `localhost:8080`.
 The filter is configured with the CRS loaded working in Anomaly Scoring mode.
 For details and locally tweaking the configuration refer to [@demo-conf](./wasmplugin/rules/coraza-demo.conf) and [@crs-setup-demo-conf](./wasmplugin/rules/crs-setup-demo.conf).
 In order to monitor envoy logs while performing requests you can run:

 - Envoy logs: `docker-compose -f ./example/docker-compose.yml logs -f envoy-logs`.